heig-vd-dai-course/heig-vd-dai-course/11-define-an-application-protocol/COURSE_MATERIAL.md

 ## Objectives

-An application protocol is a document that is used to define how applications exchange information between them (usually a between a client and a server).
+An application protocol is a document that is used to define how applications exchange information between them (usually between a client and a server).
 It is defined by a set of rules that each party must follow to communicate.

 In this chapter, you will have a refresh about networking and you will learn where to find information about application protocols, how is defined an